Caution, attention should accompany routine use of any pain medicine.

 The physical, emotional, and psychological stresses of surgery create conditions inside arteries that sometimes lead to a heart attack or stroke.
 This has long been known for coronary artery bypass grafting, hip replacement, and other major operations.
 Now it appears that tooth extraction and other oral surgeries also temporarily — but slightly — increase the risk of a heart attack or stroke.

-Researchers in England created a bit of a ruckus when they reported that people were 1.5 times as likely to have a ...
+Researchers in England created a bit of a ruckus when they reported that people were 1.5 times as likely to have ...

 Coping with shortness of breath